contentauth/c2pa-rs/cli/README.md

 ### Adding a manifest to an asset file

 To add C2PA manifest data to a file, use the `--manifest` / `-m` option with a manifest JSON file as the option argument and the path to the asset file to be signed.
 Specify the output file as the argument to the `--output` / `-o` option.
+The output extension type must match the source.
+The tool will not convert between file types.
 For example:

 ```shell
 c2patool sample/image.jpg -m sample/test.json -o signed_image.jpg